640 South State StreetDover, Delaware 19901

 401 North Carter RoadSmyrna, DE 19977

 640 S. State StreetDover DE 1990121 West Clarke AvenueMilford DE 19963

 301 Jefferson AveMilford, DE 19963

 1275 S. State StreetDover, Delaware 19901

-Hip replacement, also called total hip arthroplasty, is a surgical procedure to replace a worn out or damaged hip with a prosthesis (an artificial joint).
-This surgery may be considered following a hip fracture (breaking of the bone) or for someone who has severe pain due to arthritis.
+Hip replacement, also called total hip arthroplasty, is a surgical procedure to replace a worn out or damaged hip joint with a prosthesis (an artificial joint).
+This surgery may be an option after a hip fracture or for severe pain due to arthritis.

 Hip replacement surgery is a treatment for pain and disability in the hip.
 The most common condition that results in the need for hip replacement surgery is osteoarthritis.

 Osteoarthritis causes loss of joint cartilage in the hip.
 Damage to the cartilage and bones limits movement and may cause pain.
 People with severe pain due to degenerative joint disease may be unable to do normal activities that involve bending at the hip, such as walking or sitting, because they are painful.

 Other forms of arthritis, such as rheumatoid arthritis and arthritis that results from a hip injury, can also lead to degeneration of the hip joint.

 Hip replacement may also be used as a method of treating certain hip fractures.
 A fracture is an injury often from a fall.
 Pain from a fracture is severe and walking or even moving the leg is difficult.